worc4021/mexIpopt/README.md

 ```

 As mentioned above, once you have a mex file, it depends on nothing outside your matlab installation.
 I.e. you can copy it onto any other Matlab installation of compatible Matlab release (i.e. using a later version is fine).

+## Notes:
+- When rebuilding, I found that often I needed to clear the previous build folder if any configuration of upstream libraries changed.